programmer-shaheb/programmer-shaheb/README.md

 ### ✨ Quick Facts

-- 🌱 I’m currently learning React-Native and Animation
+- 🌱 I’m currently learning React-Native
 - 🤔 I’m looking for help for my future MERN projects
 - 💬 Ask me about anything related to JS, React, Redux, Firebase.(After googling it 😜😌)
 - 📫 How to reach me: abidurrahman471@gmail.com